xsrf/klipper-shell_exec/readme.md

 ## Installation on Anycubic printers with Rinkhals

+### Via *.swu

+- download the *.swu file for your printer from [Releases](https://github.com/xsrf/klipper-shell_exec/releases)
+- rename it to `update.swu` and place it on a USB stick into the folder `aGVscF9zb3Nf`
+- plug the USB stick into your powered printer - it will beep when it sees the install and beep again when it finished installing
+- enable "shell_exec" in the Rinhals menu on your printer (Settings - General - Rinkhals)

+### Manually

 For now, push `/apps/shell_exec/*` to `/useremain/home/rinkhals/apps/shell_exec/*` using SSH, SCP or e.g. ADB:
 ```
 adb push apps/shell_exec /useremain/home/rinkhals/apps